oshears/osgames/obsidian/OSGames/devlogs/Devlog 26.md

 - **Meta Quest 3**: I picked up a meta quest 3 headset and had a blast with it so far!
 I have some gripes about the amount of content available for it, but overall see a lot of potential in the device.
 - **NRV Game Dev Interest Group:** I hosted my first meeting for the game dev interest group and was able to meet two cool people: Bob and David.
 I'd say that the get together was a a success and I look forward to the next event and having more discussions about game development with them.
 - **Lonnies Fishtank**: I finally finished getting the animations and dynamic bones implemented in the game.
 My next steps are to refine the walking scene with Lost's new assets.
+- **Home Server**: My updated list of new additions to my home server!

 # Meta Quest 3